 I was younger than 10 when I first played Halo 1 with an older brother.
 I've played the games countless times over the years, and few other games are this dear to me.
 The immortal soundtrack is only one element of the masterpiece.

-Honestly, I wasn't sure about reviewing a game this old, but I think with the PC remasters, Halo: Combat Evolved will stay relevant for a long time.
-And recently I've soloed Halo 1, Reach, 2, and 3 on legendary, so since I probably won't be doing that for the others, I want to give some closure to the experience by writing a review.
+Honestly, I wasn't sure about reviewing a game this old, but I think with the PC remasters, even Halo 1 will stay relevant for a long time.
+And recently (as of this writing) I've soloed Halo 1, Reach, 2, and 3 on legendary, so since I probably won't be doing that for the others, I want to give some closure to the experience by writing a review.

 The games I'll be talking about are only Halo 1, 2, 3, and Reach, because those are the only ones I replayed recently.
 Also, I've never played Halo on PC, only on Xbox.